top of page

 Aanish ambe gagwejikanidiwag memegwes, then let’s race dwarf,” the giant cannibal retorted, snorting with contempt, and they ran, from the river bank to the other side of the land they were on, and back.
 Jiingwan, the eagle feather fastened to his braid, his war club stuck in the back of his belt and the bloody cloth of the grandmother in his medicine pouch around his neck, ran easily and in long, loping strides — yet he allowed the giant to take the lead from the start.
 His dream and the honor that he now knew lay in representing not just his own but all of the doodemag of his People, gave him formidable courage and running strength.
 He sensed that his ancestors ran with him!
 He ran like a lynx, making no sound, staying close to his contestant, but he made sure to restrain his speed in order for the Giant to reach the finish line first.
 Once there, the wiindigoo, clearly wearied by the race he had run, stood leaning forward hands resting on his knees, panting.

-Catching his breath, his eyes for a moment wide with a mixture of terror and disbelief, then squinting angrily at his tormentor who seemed not tired at all, he snarled “Tayaa ookwe, gibejibatoo sa (Psaw, maggot!
+Gasping for air, his eyes briefly widened with a mix of terror and disbelief, then narrowed in anger at his tormentor, who appeared unfazed.
+He snarled, “Tayaa ookwe, gibejibatoo sa (Psaw, maggot!
 Aren't you slow!)”
-With contempt in his bloodstained eyes and death in his heavy breath he raised himself up, but before he could lash out with his claws at Jiingwan, the latter, taking the menstrual blood cloth from his pouch, jumped forward and upward with a whoop.
-With all of his might he threw the cloth in the face of the monster.
-The blood of grandmother Moon instantly blinded him.
-He stood there covered in blood, his blinded eyes looking around in horror, growling and wailing, his arms desperately windmilling about.
-A huge zhiishiigwe (rattle snake) coiled out of his right eye and jumped toward Jiingwan's throat, but the latter vigorously clubbed at it with his bludgeon.
-Quickly the dizzied reptile, rattling its tail, slithered away attempting to seek refuge in the undergrowth at Jiingwan's feet.
-Grunting the wiindigoo sat down, mumbling in himself, his hollow eye sockets dripping with blood staring in nothingness.
+With contempt in his bloodstained eyes and death in his labored breath, he rose.
+But before he could strike Jiingwan with his claws, Jiingwan, retrieving the menstrual blood cloth from his pouch, leaped forward with a shout.
+He hurled the cloth at the monster's face with all his strength.
+The blood of grandmother Moon immediately blinded him.
+Covered in blood, his blinded eyes darted around in horror as he growled and wailed, his arms flailing wildly.
+A giant zhiishiigwe (rattlesnake) emerged from his right eye and lunged at Jiingwan's throat, but Jiingwan fiercely struck it with his club.
+The stunned reptile, its tail rattling, quickly slithered away, trying to hide in the undergrowth at Jiingwan's feet.
+Grunting, the wiindigoo sat down, muttering to himself, his hollow eye sockets bleeding as they stared into nothingness.

 "Zhawenimishin daga!" grunted the Giant.
-Disoriented and beaten he pleaded Jiingwan for mercy, pledging to let the remaining abinoojiinyag live and to leave to never to return.
-Jiingwan however, determined to for once and for all end the wiindigoo terror and strengthened by the presence of all the odoodeman of his People, clenched his war club in his right hand tightly and careful not to step on the writhing snake in front of him, jumped forward in one flowing motion.
-Before the monster knew what hit him Jiingwan split its head with one mighty blow of his weapon.
-As The Giant’s skull cracked open the soil of the sky land colored red with a river of blood…
+Disoriented and defeated, he begged Jiingwan for mercy, promising to allow the remaining abinoojiinyag to live and to leave, never to return.
+However, Jiingwan, determined to end the wiindigoo terror once and for all and empowered by the presence of all the doodemag of his People, gripped his war club tightly in his right hand.
+Carefully avoiding the writhing snake in front of him, he leaped forward in one smooth motion.
+Before the monster realized what had happened, Jiingwan split its head with a mighty blow of his weapon.
+As the Giant's skull cracked open, the soil of the sky land was stained red with a river of blood...

-Mii go gichi-wiiyagaaj, but alas!
-The Wiindigoo, although bleeding severely, wasn't dead!
-How could he be?
-After all, he wasn't human.
-Jiingwan realized he must do something more drastic than just club him.
-So, before the maji-manidoo (evil spirit) could regain its strength he asked the grandmother to help making a very strong medicine cord and help tie him up.
-Together they built a dome-shaped structure low to the ground, called madoodoowigamig (sweat lodge), a place of purification and healing.
-They dug out a shallow fire pit in the center of the lodge, which was completely sealed off with blankets.
-A fire was made in front of the lodge and seven grandfather stones — which they and the children hauled from areas more inland since river rocks would be too wet for the purpose — were heated in it, then pushed inside the lodge.
+Mii go gichi-wiiyagaaj, but unfortunately, the Wiindigoo, though bleeding heavily, was not dead!
+How could it be?
+After all, it wasn't human.
+Jiingwan realized he needed to take more drastic measures than just clubbing it.
+So, before the maji-manidoo (evil spirit) could regain its strength, he asked the grandmother to assist in creating a very strong medicine cord to tie it up.
+Together, they constructed a dome-shaped structure low to the ground, called madoodoowigamig (sweat lodge), a place for purification and healing.
+They dug a shallow fire pit in the center of the lodge, which was completely sealed with blankets.
+A fire was built in front of the lodge, and seven grandfather stones — which they and the children had brought from more inland areas since river rocks would be too wet for the purpose — were heated in it, then placed inside the lodge.

-As the Grandfather stones glowed inside the fire pit Jiingwan dragged the tied up body of the wounded wiindigoo inside the damp darkness of the lodge.
-He poured a mysterious liquid that the grandmother had given him on top of the heated stones and sprinkled giizhik aniibiishan (cedar leaves) from his medicine pouch on them; chanting and shaking his turtle shell rattle, not taking his eyes from the wiindigoo, he kept pouring and smudging until told by the spirits to stop.
-In the steaming hot vapor and intense scent released by the magic liquid and the herbs the wiindigoo started to vigorously twist and squirm its tied-up body.
-All of a sudden, gagging, the monster threw its head back and tayaa! a huge block of ice fell right out of its ghastly mouth!
-That was when Jiingwan knew the wiindigoo in front of him was not only defeated; it had turned into an anishinaabe (human being) again...
+As the Grandfather stones radiated within the fire pit, Jiingwan dragged the bound body of the injured wiindigoo into the lodge's damp darkness.
+He poured a mysterious liquid, given to him by the grandmother, over the heated stones and sprinkled giizhik aniibiishan (cedar leaves) from his medicine pouch onto them.
+Chanting and shaking his turtle shell rattle, he kept his gaze fixed on the wiindigoo, continuing to pour and smudge until the spirits instructed him to stop.
+In the steaming hot vapor and intense aroma released by the magical liquid and herbs, the wiindigoo began to twist and squirm its bound body vigorously.
+Suddenly, gagging, the creature threw its head back and tayaa! a large block of ice fell from its ghastly mouth!
+That was when Jiingwan realized the wiindigoo before him was not only defeated; it had transformed back into an anishinaabe (human being)!

 Jiingwan dragged him outside and untied him.
-"Na," he said with a cynical look in his eyes, "gidandawi'aaganiw noongom (Look, you are cured now).”
+"Na," he remarked with a cynical expression, "gidandawi'aaganiw noongom (Look, you are cured now).”
 “Oo gaawiin!
 Gaawiin!
 Gaawiin!
 (Oh no!
 No!
-No!)" the man in front of him shouted, his bloodied and eyeless face distorted with agony.
-"Geget!"
-Jiingwan retorted, “Oh yes!
-You have been possessed by a heart of ice, look what you have done with it!
-You and your kind killed your own families and ate them, and then you became the ogimaa (chief) of all the cannibals and ate many children.
-You even followed the poor children up into the sky world and continued exerting terror over them.
-Now that I expelled the ice from your evil heart you cannot harm the children any longer.
-Now the children are safe from your crimes you will have to forever live with the consequences of your terrible actions.
-You are doomed to stay here for always as a ghost in the twilight realm, forever passing through the ghostly banks of the Jiibay-ziibi, the River of Souls.”
-The man, not even a shadow of the giant monster he used to be, got up and left.
-Jiingwan's eyes followed his silhouette, quietly slipping away into the night, until it was out of sight...
-He sighed deeply, suddenly feeling very tired.
+No!)" the man in front of him cried out, his bloodied, eyeless face twisted in agony.
+"Geget sa!"
+Jiingwan replied, “Oh yes!
+You were possessed by a heart of ice, see what you did with it!
+You and your kind killed your own families and consumed them, then you became the ogimaa (chief) of all the cannibals and devoured many children.
+You even pursued the poor children into the sky world, continuing to terrorize them.
+Now that I have expelled the ice from your evil heart, you can no longer harm the children.
+The children are now safe from your crimes, and you must live forever with the consequences of your terrible actions.
+You are condemned to remain here eternally as a ghost in the twilight realm, endlessly wandering the ghostly banks of the Jiibay-ziibi, the River of Souls.”
+The man, no longer a shadow of the giant monster he once was, rose and departed.
+Jiingwan watched his silhouette quietly fade into the night until it disappeared...
+He sighed deeply, suddenly feeling very weary.

 THE RETURN

 Jiingwan awoke from his dream.
-Sitting on his bluff overlooking the great sea river, he looked around him.
-It was still summer — which puzzled him since it felt as if he had been away for many moons!
-He realized the dream that had taken him to the sky land had probably lasted only a short time — perhaps seconds, even.
+Sitting on his bluff overlooking the great sea river, he surveyed his surroundings.
+It was still summer — which confused him since it seemed as though he had been gone for many moons!
+He realized that the dream which had taken him to the sky land had likely lasted only a short time — perhaps just seconds.
 It was still night.
 The moon smiled, and the Wenabozho in the Thunderbird Path still pointed at the hole in the sky through which he had been transported in his dream, to the sky world, and then back to earth.
 This reassured him.
-Aapiji mino-dibikad ("tonight is a very good night"), he said to himself, his gaze directed at the stars, and then, smiling, "Grandfathers, I sense your quiet mystery behind the moon and sit here knowing you are near."
-He strained his eyes in order to see the faraway land his dream had taken him to, but then, as he studied the starry pattern of the Wenabozho constellation, he got distracted by a comet flashing by.
+Aapiji mino-dibikad ("tonight is a very good night"), he said to himself, his gaze fixed on the stars, and then, smiling, "Grandfathers, I sense your quiet mystery behind the moon and sit here knowing you are near."
+He strained his eyes to see the distant land his dream had taken him to, but as he studied the starry pattern of the Wenabozho constellation, he became distracted by a comet flashing by.

-He thought of the wiindigoo Chief he had defeated and the purification ceremony that had turned him into a human being again.
-His thoughts went back to the children, and the grandmother whom the Giant had forced to run on top of the water.
-Where would they be now?
-What would have become of them?
-Were they safe now?
-And then he remembered the vision within the dream he had had, about the sky woman who had given him the eagle feather and the bloodstained cloth of her mother the moon.
-And he thought of the courage these items had given him to defeat the terrible cannibal monster and, in doing so, break the cycle of violence.
-He looked at his hands but saw no trace of blood on them.
-Then, as he touched his hair, tayaa! he noticed to his relief the feather was still there, which reassured him the dream had been no illusion.
-Once again he looked up at the moon; she still smiled at him.
+He recalled the wiindigoo Chief he had defeated and the purification ceremony that had restored his humanity.
+His mind wandered to the children and the grandmother whom the Giant had compelled to run on top of the water.
+Where might they be now?
+What had happened to them?
+Were they safe?
+Then he remembered the vision within his dream about the sky woman who had given him the eagle feather and the bloodstained cloth of her mother, the moon.
+He reflected on the courage these items had provided him to conquer the dreadful cannibal monster, thereby breaking the cycle of violence.
+He looked at his hands but found no trace of blood!
+As he touched his hair, tayaa! he was relieved to find the feather still there, reassuring him that the dream was not an illusion.
+Once more, he gazed up at the moon; she continued to smile at him.

-He got up, gathered his ceremonial belongings, and walked into the direction of the river.
-As he walked a trail alongside the river that lead him to the village, tayaa! he heard the happy sound of children playing in water.
-Then, as he walked around a bend in the path, he saw them!
-Ten children bathing and playing in the moonlit water.
+He rose, collected his ceremonial items, and headed towards the river.
+As he followed a trail beside the river leading to the village, hoowah! he heard the joyful sounds of children playing in the water.
+Then, as he rounded a curve in the path, he saw them!
+Seven children were bathing and playing in the moonlit water.
 He recognized their faces.
-They were the same abinoojiinyag he had left behind in the sky land that he had visited in his dream!
+They were the same abinoojiinyag he had left behind in the sky land he had visited in his dream!

-When they saw him, their faces, no longer covered with the color of mourning and death, lit up upon seeing him.
-They crowded around him, addressing him with mishoo, “grandfather,” and took his hand to express their relief and gratitude.
-They informed him that the wiindigoog that had invaded the land of rapids and waterfalls and slaughtered and consumed their parents and grandparents had fled to the far north where there is snow and ice all year around, wailing and mourning their leader who had been slain by Jiingwan in the sky land amid the stars.
-When he asked them where the old woman was, the children answered that she had vanished into a column of stardust as soon as she had made sure the children were safe.
-Smiling, Jiingwan took out his drum and he chanted an old song, to which the abinoojiiyag listened intently.
-He looked each of the abinoojiinyag in the eyes and he told them, gizhawenimik nookomis dibik-giizis, “Grandmother Moon is generous with you all.”
+When they saw him, their faces, no longer bearing the hues of mourning and death, brightened at his presence.
+They gathered around him, calling him mishoo, “grandfather,” and grasped his hand to show their relief and gratitude.
+They told him that the wiindigoog who had invaded the land of rapids and waterfalls, slaughtering and consuming their parents and grandparents, had retreated to the far north where snow and ice persist year-round, lamenting the loss of their leader, slain by Jiingwan in the celestial realm among the stars.
+When he inquired about the old woman, the children replied that she had disappeared into a column of stardust after ensuring their safety.
+Smiling, Jiingwan took out his drum and sang an ancient song, to which the abinoojiiyag listened intently.
+He looked into the eyes of each abinoojiinyag and said, gizhawenimik nookomis dibik-giizis, “Grandmother Moon is generous with you all.”

-Ambe izhaadaa oodenaang, ambe wiisinidaa miinawaa nibaadaa, Come on, let’s go to the village, let’s eat and sleep,” he then said to the children, and they followed the trail that led to his village.
-Once there he saw to his relief that most of the villagers had escaped the terror of the wiindigoog.
-Everyone was happy to see him and very grateful the wiindigoog had left the country.
-His wife welcomed him and his protégés with a smile on her face and love in her eyes.
-They invited the children, who were hungry and tired in their wiigiwaam.
-As soon as the children had eaten and fallen asleep, he told his wife about the dream he had had and that hat led him to the sky land — and back.
+Ambe izhaadaa oodenaang, ambe wiisinidaa miinawaa nibaadaa, Come on, let’s go to the village, let’s eat and sleep,” he told the children, who then followed the path to his village.
+Upon arrival, he was relieved to find that most villagers had escaped the wiindigoog's terror.
+Everyone was delighted to see him and thankful that the wiindigoog had left the area.
+His wife greeted him and his protégés with a warm smile and loving eyes.
+They welcomed the tired and hungry children into their wiigiwaam.
+After the children had eaten and fallen asleep, he shared with his wife the dream that had taken him to the sky land — and back.

 THE SIGN